 |

-This proposal to close Rockfield Nursery means that children as young as three
+This proposal to close Rockfield Nursery means that children as young as three will, upon closure of

 | ||||